🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Detail shot of curated plants styled like a pro: a tall rubber plant in a stone planter for height, mid-size fern and calathea grouped nearby, a moss bowl and trailing ivy on a shelf; mix of leaf shapes and sizes arranged intentionally with negative space; neutral backdrop of wood and stone; soft indirect daylight highlighting leaf texture; overhead three-quarter angle.

-Plants are essential, obviously—but curate them.
-Mix sizes and leaf shapes so it looks intentional, not like you panic-bought the nursery.
-Bonus: plants clean the air and help the room feel alive.
+Plants are essential, obviously, but curate them.
+Mix sizes and leaf shapes so the grouping looks intentional, not like you panic-bought the whole nursery.
+Bonus: plants help clean the air and make the room feel genuinely alive.

 Plant Pairings That Work